Exploring the Writebook Source Code

 application supports multiple users with different roles and access permissions,

-but most of it is revealed through the User
+but most of it is revealed through the User model.

 The first time you visit a Writebook instance, you're asked to provide an email

-and password to create the first Account
+and password to create the first Account and User.
+This is represented via a

-non-ActiveRecord model class, FirstRun
+non-ActiveRecord model class, FirstRun:

 class FirstRun